Best cheap TV deals: quick links

 The Element 70-inch 4K Roku TV is one of the biggest Element HDTVs you can buy.
 It features Roku's easy-to-use platform which gives you access to popular streaming apps.View Deal

-If you're looking for a big screen TV to host Super Bowl 2020, the RCA 70-inch (RTU7074) is a solid choice.
-It features a resolution of 2160p, and a refresh rate of 60Hz.
-Get it now for $320 below retail.View Deal
+If you're looking for a big screen TV for family movie night, the RCA 70-inch (RTU7074) is a solid choice.
+It features 4K resolution and a refresh rate of 60Hz.
+Get it now for $370 below retail.View Deal

 TCL 75" 4K Roku QLED TV: was $2,999 now $2,599 @ Best Buy